-Jill Kelley begins her third year with the New York Jets as the team's vice president, legal affairs.
-Kelley joined the club after an almost 15-year legal career with broad experience in tax, commercial and entertainment law, including sports wagering.
+Jill Kelley begins her fourth year with the New York Jets and first as general counsel and vice president, legal affairs, where she is responsible for oversight of all legal matters.
+Kelley joined the club after a 15-year legal career with broad experience in tax, commercial and entertainment law, including sports wagering.

 In her first season with the team, Kelley was part of a group of Jets executives responsible for expanding the Jets Women's Organization (JWO) to encompass the many women affiliated with the team, including staff members, wives and significant others of coaches, players and football personnel.
 Kelley also is one of the original members of the team's Social Justice, Diversity and Inclusion Team (SJDIT).
 The SJDIT works with players and staff to develop strategies, relationships and programs to best serve the team and its surrounding community.
 In December of 2020, the SJDIT identified and partnered with four social justice organizations.
 Kelley continues to actively volunteer as a mentor and contributor to two of those organizations, the All-Stars Project and the Innocence Project.